 development of maintenance and repair documentations.

-Training of the Principal’s specialist, conduct of psychophysiological examination of the Principal’s licensed specialist; Organization of psychophysiological testing laboratory for licensed specialist examination at BNPP.
+Training of the Principal’s specialist, conduct of psychophysiological examination of the Principal’s licensed specialist; establishment of psychophysiological testing laboratory for licensed stuff at BNPP-1 training center.

 Planning and development of schedule repair and maintenance works in order to reduction of the BNPP-1 outage.